Nit31/obsidian-gpt-text-processing/README.md

 **1. Download the last release from the [GitHub releases](https://github.com/Nit31/obsidian-gpt-text-processing/releases)**

+You should download only `main.js` & `package.json` files.

-**2. Unpack the archive to the plugin directory inside your vault**
+**2. Put the downloaded files to the plugin directory inside your vault**

-The directory should look like this:
+File structure should look like this:
 ```
-/path-to-vault/.obsidian/plugins/obsidian-gpt-text-processing
+/path-to-vault/.obsidian/plugins/obsidian-gpt-text-processing/main.js
+/path-to-vault/.obsidian/plugins/obsidian-gpt-text-processing/package.json
 ```

 **3. Enable the plugin**